gradle/gradle-talks/talks/plugins/src/slides/06-testing.md

 By keeping as much functionality as possible away from the Gradle “machinery”, less testing support is needed.

+Avoid making everything a Gradle type object.
+Use POJOs where it makes sense (which is usually more often than you think).

 ## Configuration Tests

 Like unit tests, but testing the “wiring” performed by plugins, extensions, tasks etc.